-Tampa, Florida, USA, November 12, 2019: The latest food safety testing conducted on IFCO Reusable Plastic Containers (RPCs) has confirmed damaging pathogens – viruses and bacteria — are removed or deactivated by IFCO’s cleaning, wash and sanitation process.
+Tampa, Florida, USA, November 12, 2019: The latest food safety testing conducted on IFCO Reusable Packaging Containers (RPCs) has confirmed damaging pathogens – viruses and bacteria — are removed or deactivated by IFCO’s cleaning, wash and sanitation process.
 Testing was conducted by a certified independent laborator

 "The research and results from IFCO‘s ongoing testing should provide peace of mind to growers and retailers, who can continue to use IFCO RPCs knowing that our containers remain safe, efficient and a sustainable packaging for tomatoes and other fresh food items," said Dan Martin, President of IFCO North America.
 "Food safety is our top priority because nothing else we do is possible without it."